-where we abbreviated $\U(a+\frac{t_1}{N\mu(a)},\dots,a+\frac{t_k}{N\mu(a)},x_{k+1},\dots,x_N)$ by $\U(t,x)$.
+where we abbreviated $\mathcal{U}(a+\frac{t_1}{N\mu(a)},\ldots,a+\frac{t_k}{N\mu(a)},x_{k+1},\ldots,x_N)$ by $\mathcal{U}(t,x)$.

-In the following we shall abbreviate $(t_1,\dots,t_k,x_{k+1},\dots,x_N)$ by $(t,x)$ and by $(t,x)_j$ we will denote the $j$-th component of the vector $(t,x)$.
+In the following we shall abbreviate $(t_1,\ldots,t_k,x_{k+1},\ldots,x_N)$ by $(t,x)$, and by $(t,x)_j$ we will denote the $j$th component of the vector $(t,x)$.
 Furthermore, for the sake of brevity, we set

 Note that $R$ arises in the global scaling, whereas $R_a$ appears in the local scaling.
 It will later turn out to be convenient that all the $x_j$'s lie in a compact set.
 To this end we formulate the following truncation lemma.
-This procedure is well-known for invariant ensembles (see for instance \cite{Johansson98} or \cite{BoutetdeMonvelPasturShcherbina}). \begin{lemma} For $\a_Q$ large enough, the following holds: For each $k$ there are $L,C>0$ such that for all $N$ and for all $t_1,\dots,t_k$
+This procedure is well known for invariant ensembles; see, for instance, \cite{Johansson98} or \cite{BoutetdeMonvelPasturShcherbina}.